 Leather-covered pine cradle with edges outlined with brass studs, curved hood with double serpentine-cut front board, and arched foot board; three brass handles, one on either side and one at foot; raised on shaped rockers.

-This cradle reportedly belonged to Chancellor Robert R. Livingston and his family, and may have been used by subsequent generations.
-The Chancellor married Mary Stevens (1752-1814) in 1770 and they had two daughters, Elizabeth (1780-1829) and Margaret Maria Livingston (1783-1818).
-The leather and decorative tacking on the cradle elevated this everyday domestic object into something elegant and worthy of an esteemed and wealthy Hudson Valley family.
+According to the accession records, this cradle belonged to Chancellor Robert R. Livingston (1746-1813) and his family.
+The Chancellor married Mary Stevens (1752-1814) in 1770.
+The two had two daughters, Elizabeth and Margaret Maria Livingston.
+The leather on the cradle elevated this everyday domestic object into something elegant and worthy of an esteemed and wealthy Hudson Valley family.